 The Barrientos laboratory focuses on the vulnerabilities of the normal aging brain that, when challenged, lead to long-lasting memory deficits.
 The lab has examined various triggers such as bacterial infection, surgery, and high-fat diet that induce exaggerated and prolonged neuroinflammation in discrete regions of the aged brain.
 We have identified sensitized microglia as playing a key role in this exaggerated response.
-We have demonstrated that this potentiated neuroinflammatory response causes robust inhibition of brain-derived neurotrophic factor (BDNF) and long-term potentiation (LTP) in the hippocampus, two mechanisms critical to forming long-term memories.
+This potentiated neuroinflammatory response causes robust inhibition of brain-derived neurotrophic factor (BDNF) and long-term potentiation (LTP) in the hippocampus, two mechanisms critical to forming long-term memories.
 Furthermore, we have demonstrated that behavioral interventions such as exercise and reducing saturated fats from the diet can desensitize microglia, normalize the inflammatory response in the brain, and protect memory function.

 The second major project of the lab is to investigate high-fat (and other unhealthy) diet-induced memory declines in aging.
 To date, we have discovered that a short time (3 days) on a high-fat diet produces a robust neuroinflammatory response in the aged brain, causing a wide-range of cognitive deficits.
 Moving forward, we will be examining the pathways and mechanisms that drive and/or contribute to these effects.